Frequently Asked Questions

 5.1 - Performance Considerations

 There is a latency penalty for communicating with a non-Erlang CloudI service because of the extra binary encoding and decoding when using the socket that connects the CloudI Erlang VM to the non-Erlang CloudI service Operating System (OS) process' thread.
-The preemption of an Erlang VM scheduler thread by a CloudI service OS thread may degrade Erlang VM performance because of a mismatch between the kernel scheduler and the Erlang VM scheduler.
-The kernel scheduler only knows when data is available to a process while the Erlang VM is able to schedule based on message queue size.
-So, the Erlang VM scheduling is able to intelligently schedule CloudI services more so than the kernel scheduling.
-However, the problem is unavoidable with current OSes (systemd is a Linux solution for the init process and GNU Hurd's Mach kernel may eventually provide better scalability... not holding my breath) and can be minimized by having a sufficiently large number of non-Erlang CloudI service threads and/or processes created to handle the throughput.
-The mismatch between the kernel scheduler and the Erlang VM scheduler is minimized by CloudI's management of CloudI messages, since an external service thread is only provided a single message at a time (and the mismatch is required to provide fault-tolerance by isolating the memory used by external services from the Erlang VM memory).
+The preemption of an Erlang VM scheduler thread (an Erlang process is data executed and scheduled as a user-level thread with the Erlang VM's use of kernel-level threads) by a CloudI service OS thread (a kernel-level thread from the OS) may degrade Erlang VM performance because of a mismatch between the kernel scheduler and the Erlang VM scheduler.
+The kernel scheduler is slow to preempt OS processes while the Erlang VM is quick to preempt its light-weight processes (to pursue soft-realtime low-latency) based on the process' internal reduction count.
+The mismatch between the kernel scheduler and the Erlang VM scheduler is minimized by CloudI's management of CloudI service requests, since an external service thread is only provided a single request at a time (and the mismatch is required to provide fault tolerance by isolating the memory used by external services from the Erlang VM memory).

-When the number of messages sent to a service name exceeds the number of service processes, the services will begin to queue new messages while handling older messages.
-A priority parameter can be used if there is differing importance for various service messages (priority is normally used when there is a data dependency that needs to be solved).
+When the number of requests sent to a service name exceeds the number of service processes, the destination service processes will begin to queue new requests while handling older requests (the distribution of requests to processes is random, so it may queue slightly early).
+A priority parameter can be used if there is differing importance for various service requests (priority is normally used when there is a data dependency that needs to be solved).
 The priority parameter is 0 by default, but -128 is the highest priority and 127 is the lowest priority, so that provides much room for representing asynchronous data dependencies (synchronous data dependencies would use a pipe pattern) or simply processing time priority.

 Top